PiotrJander/nakranach/docs/misc.md

 how invitation goes:
-admin enters a user email, one at a time; submits if email in the system, OK if not, message
+admin enters a user email, one at a time; submits if email in the system, user/list if not, redisplay form, message

-URL user/invite
-add TemplateView
-create a form: email, role
+form: if admin in more than one pub, choose the pub to invite

+add Zaproś do pubu do Użytkownicy